Richard-wv/stress_sighting_hypothesis/README.md

 !['UFO Sightings Vs Global Stress Groups'](images/ufo_sightings_by_global_stress_group.png)

+This plot clearly shows that:

+- The **median** number of sightings is higher in High Stress years
+- The **spread** of sightings is wider under High Stress conditions
+- There are **notable outliers** (such as 7308 sightings in one Low Stress year)

 **Summary Statistics:**

 | Stress Group  | Count | Mean   | Median | Std Dev | Min | Max  |